Eigenfocus/eigenfocus/README.md

 - Multiple Users with Permission Control
 - Custom Issue Statuses & Types
 - Multiple views with pre-saved filters
-- Eigencolumns aren't just "Trello lists" -> they are true projections from your issues and can represent many things: a status, a label, a person...
+- Dynamic columns aren't just "Trello lists": they are true projections from your issues and can represent many things: a status, a label, a person...

 Coming next:
 - Grid View